ox-lang/cutaway/README.md

 > Sometimes you just have to cut to the heart of the matter

-Cutaway provides a mapping from persistant tree datastructures like those used in `clojure.tools.analyzer` or `hiccup` to a mutable, single depth tree, and back again.
+Cutaway provides a mapping from persistent tree datastructures like those used in `clojure.tools.analyzer` or `hiccup` to a mutable, single depth tree, and back again.
 The goal of cutaway is to simultaneously improve the performance and simplify the implementation